• Apple News

 After gaining 39 yards to get into plus territory, Ole Miss reached fourth-and-three.
 A four-yard pass to receiver Cayden Lee gave the Rebels a fresh set of downs.

-The run game was inefficient and was no help in this drive.
+The run game was inefficient in this drive.
 Two straight runs for three yards forced a Lucas Carneiro field goal to make it 17-3.

-A few good, quick passes seemed to revitalize the Rebel offense, until two bad runs snuffed the drive out.
+A few good, quick passes seemed to revitalize the Rebel offense, until two bad runs snuffed out the drive.

 The Rebel defense was stout on the next drive.
 The secondary locked everyone down to begin the drive and forced Retzlaff to scramble for no gain.
 Then the defensive line stopped a run for a minimal gain.
 To end the drive on third-and-eight, edge rusher Princewill Umanmielen and defensive end Kam Franklin got to the quarterback for a seven-yard sack.